 If you’ve lived in the United States for any substantial period of time, you’ve probably seen an air quality alert warning come across on your local TV or Radio station.

-But, do you know what an air quality alert actually means?
+But, what is an air quality alert?

 Every day, the Environmental Protection Agency (EPA) monitors the air quality throughout the U.S. and reports it online at AirNow.gov.
 This data is then used to alert you on how dangerous the air around you can be to your health.

-To make it easy for you to determine how bad the air quality is in your location, the EPA developed a color coded system that relates to pollution levels.
+To make it easy for you to determine how bad the air quality is in your location, the EPA developed a color-coded system that relates to pollution levels.

 - Green – means the air is good quality